-MCF3M1 - Functions and Applications, Grade 11, University/College Preparation real-world situations.
+MCF3M1 - Functions and Applications, Grade 11, University/College Preparation

+This course introduces basic features of the function by extending students' experiences with quadratic equations.
+It focuses on quadratic, trigonometric, and exponential functions and their use in modelling real-world situations.
 Students will represent functions numerically, graphically, and algebraically; simplify expressions; solve equations; and solve problems relating to financial and trigonometric applications.
-Students will reason mathematically and communicate their thinking as they solve multistep problems.
+Students will reason mathematically and communicate their thinking as they solve multi-step problems.